carlosmakin/chacha/README.md

 Developed by Daniel J. Bernstein, ChaCha20 is an evolution of the earlier Salsa20 cipher.
 It was designed to provide strong cryptographic security while being highly efficient in software implementations.

-#### Why ChaCha20:
-- **Performance Needs**: Addresses the demand for a high-speed, secure stream cipher.
-- **Simplicity and Security**: Offers a streamlined design while enhancing security aspects.
-- **Versatility**: Ideal for both software and hardware implementations.

 ### Poly1305

 Also developed by Daniel J. Bernstein, Poly1305 provides a way to authenticate messages securely and is often used in combination with ciphers like ChaCha20.